Res publica

+The Latin term res publica was incompatible with the idea of absolute power by any individual or group over the body of citizens.
+The most essential characteristic of a res publica was liberty (libertas), which meant freedom from the arbitrary control of another and the absence of a monarchical domination over the body politic, that was analogous to the absolute power of a master over a slave.

 In ancient Rome

 Public property

 Res publica usually is something held in common by many people.
-For instance a park or garden in the city of Rome could either be 'private property' (res privata), or managed by the state, in which case it would be part of the res publica.
+For instance, a park or garden in the city of Rome could either be private property (res privata) or managed by the state, in which case it would be part of the res publica.

-The state or commonwealth
+State or commonwealth

-Taking everything together that is of public interest leads to the connotation that the res publica in general equals 'the state'.
+Taking everything together that is of public interest leads to the connotation that res publica in general equals "the state".
 For Romans, the state equaled the Roman Empire and all its interests, so Res Publica may also refer to the Roman Empire as a whole, regardless of whether it was governed as a republic or under imperial reign.
-In this context, scholars suggest commonwealth as a more accurate and neutral translation of the Latin term, as it implies neither republican governance nor imperial rule, but rather refers to the state as a whole.
-However, translating res publica as 'republic' when it clearly refers to the Roman Empire under Imperial reign sometimes occurs (see quotes below).
+In this context, scholars suggest commonwealth as a more accurate and neutral translation of the Latin term, as it implies neither republican governance nor imperial rule, but rather refers to the state as a whole; however, translating res publica as "republic" when it clearly refers to the Roman Empire under Imperial reign sometimes occurs.

-The Roman Republic
+Roman Republic

 Roman authors would use the phrase res publica in the context of the era when Rome was governed as a republic: the era between the Roman Kingdom and Roman Empire.
 So in this case, res publica does distinctly not refer to the Roman Empire, but to what is generally described as the Roman Republic.